Khalidbaraka/takehome-frontend-3d/APPROACH_NOTES.md

 The scene interaction flow was also improved so selection now works as navigation:

-1. selecting from the tree focuses the camera on the chosen shape instead of only changing highlight state
+1. selecting from either the tree or the scene focuses the camera on the chosen shape — both `selectShape` and `selectShapeFromCanvas` call `engine.focusObject`, so neither input leaves the user staring at an empty viewport
 2. selecting from the scene reveals the matching tree row by opening the selected branch and scrolling it into view
+3. selecting from the tree highlights the corresponding shape and expands the branch
-3. reset view was added so camera focus is useful without trapping the user in a zoomed-in state
+4. reset view was added so camera focus is useful without trapping the user in a zoomed-in state

 Scalability impact: